 Your marketing message and therefore content need to be tailored to your audience’s needs and pain points.
 If you choose a content format or tone that does not appeal to your audience demographic, you could potentially be looking at the downfall of your digital marketing campaigns.

 The buyer persona determines how you speak to your audience.
-Your content and messaging needs to keep that persona in mind always.
+Your content and messaging need to keep that persona in mind always.

 Time is of the essence in the world of digital marketing.
 Your campaign messaging and content needs to be tailored for every stage of the buyer’s journey and delivered to your prospects and leads at the right time.
 This means you need to dig deep into your analytics data and identify your customers’ buying behaviour and trends with you across all digital channels.

 Once you have data and can assign prospects and leads to different stages of the buyer’s journey (awareness, consideration and decision stages), then you can serve them your content and messaging.

 5. Your campaigns do not have breathing room

 It can be stressful when you see no positive results from your marketing campaigns.
 But in the digital marketing space, patience is indeed a virtue and we know investing money into a failing digital marketing campaign is not on your to-do list.

 However, simultaneously, you need to give your campaigns some time to succeed.
 The best approach to this is to set defined goals as we have mentioned and assign timelines to your campaigns prior to launching.